 100 years on, The Queen and The Royal Family today joined the nation in remembering all those who made the ultimate sacrifice.
 More than 10,000 people from across the country joined together on the Mall and made their way around St James’ Park for Remembrance Sunday as part of a ‘nation’s thank you’ to those who fought in the Great War.

 On behalf of Her Majesty, Prince of Wales Charles laid the wreath at Cenotaph.
 An Equerry laid a wreath on behalf of The Duke of Edinburgh.
-Since the coronation of Queen Elizabeth in 1952, today was the first time when Duke of Edinburgh was not present at the Cenotaph with Her Majesty.
+Since the coronation of Queen Elizabeth II in 1952, today was the first time when The Duke of Edinburgh was not present at the Cenotaph with Her Majesty.

 Prince William and Prince Harry followed their father and laid wreaths at Cenotaph to honour the fallen soldiers followed by politicians and dignitaries while Queen watched from the balcony.

 At the eleventh hour, the nation observed the two minutes of silence to remember the fallen.
-The silence represents the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end the World War I. The silence began with the chiming of Big Ben – despite the ongoing renovations to the clock tower.
+The silence represents the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end World War I. The silence began with the chiming of Big Ben – despite the ongoing renovations to the clock tower.

 The Last Post sounded by the Buglers of the Royal Marines and cannon fires by the King’s troop ended the national silence.
 About the silent observation, Prince Charles earlier said, “We owe that enormous debt of gratitude to those who gave literally everything for our tomorrow.
 We go on remembering the extraordinary courage and gallantry and endless devoted service of our Armed Forces.
 I think the time to have just that silence, it was a wonderful idea because we don’t have enough moments of silence to reflect.
 Above all, it’s a way of showing special honour and appreciation to those who have paid the ultimate sacrifice.”

-Catherine, Duchess of Cambridge, has attended the annual remembrance service since 2011.
+Catherine, The Duchess of Cambridge, has attended the annual remembrance service since 2011.
 Today she wore a bespoke black coat dress from her go-to label, Alexander McQueen.

-The dress is a combination of a label’s Military lace insert jacket (ided by @princesskate_GB on twitter) and Military jacket (ided by @HeavenQRF on twitter).
+The dress is a combination of a label’s Military lace insert jacket (ided by @princesskate_GB on Twitter) and Military jacket (ided by @HeavenQRF on twitter).
 Crafted from wool, the tailored fit dress featured a contrast white collar, metallic button fastenings with the waistline, epaulettes.

 Coming from Label’s Autumn-winter Collection, the £795.00 is currently available in burgundy and brown colours (shown here in burgundy).